wp-plugins/event-calendar-ticketing/readme.txt

 == Screenshots ==

-1. Settings for an individual event
+1. Settings for an individual event.
+You can add start and end dates, add venues, organizers, sponsors, and speaker, opt to display a Google map, and optionally set an event price too.

-2. Full size calendar in a page
+2. Full size calendar in a page, in month view mode

-3. Upcoming events widget in a sidebar
+3. Upcoming events widget in a sidebar.
+It displays the title, start and end dates, price, and thumbnail of the featured image

 4. Editing a speaker.
 Note that editing venues, organizers, and sponsors is similar

 5. Extensive settings to help you control import aspects of your event system

-6. Event page example
+6. Event listing page example, with complete event details

-7. Event listings - admin page example
+7. Event listings in the WordPress admin area